DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 #### Set Up the AI Assistant

 Handle the `OnAfterRenderAsync` event and call the [`SetupAssistantAsync`](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.IAIChat.SetupAssistantAsync(DevExpress.AIIntegration.Services.Assistant.AIAssistantOptions)) method to create an AI assistant and provide it with data and instructions.
-In this example, grid data is exported to XLSX using the [`ExportToXlsxAsync`](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ExportToXlsxAsync.overloads) method and is passed to the assistant along with the instructions:
+This example calls the grid's [`ExportToXlsxAsync`](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ExportToXlsxAsync.overloads) method to generate data for the AI Assistant.

 ```razor
 @using DevExpress.AIIntegration.OpenAI.Services